superhero1/ffritz/README-APP.md

 - ffservice stop _servicename_
 - ffservice restart _servicename_
 	- Self explaining
+- ffservice starton _servicename_
+	- Start service only if it is enabled
 - ffservice enable _servicename_
 - ffservice disable _servicename_
 	- Enable/disable a service at startup